mbrsagor/pythonNote/README.md

 ```

-###### Decorator is a one of the most common popular data structure in python.
-Below the simple example:
+###### Decorators are one of the most common popular data structures in Python.
+Below is a simple example:
 ```python
 def uppercase_decorator(function):
     def wrapper():